Webinar Marketing in Japan: The Tactic, the Platforms, the Partners

 • More formal in framing.
 A clear agenda, named speaker credentials, organisational affiliations, and structured slides matter more than personable delivery.
 Japanese B2B audiences are reading the seriousness signals.

-• With muted Q&A. Live questions from Japanese attendees are rare.
-Build in a written Q&A function with a moderator who can read aloud submitted questions (often submitted anonymously) rather than expecting hands-up.
+• With muted live Q&A. Live questions from Japanese attendees are rare.
+Build in a written Q&A function with a moderator who can read aloud submitted (often anonymous) questions rather than expecting hands-up.

 • With a longer follow-up tail.
 Japanese B2B decisions move on nemawashi and ringi timescales, which means the follow-up cadence after the webinar runs over weeks to months, not days.
-Plan a 6-12 week nurture sequence with sector-specific content, not a 3-touch sales sequence.
+Plan a 6 to 12 week nurture sequence with sector-specific content, not a 3-touch sales sequence.

 Scheduling